 Our recommended route starts from Lukla and takes you up the quieter, less trodden track of the Arun Valley which also avoids the rapid ascent of Zatrwa La at over 4000m which causes most people to suffer from altitude sickness.
 For the first few days you will hike through traditional farming villages and forests as you wind your way up and over the lower foothills, seeing very few people as you go, with most of them being locals.

 From Sibuje, you climb up to higher altitude and a change in vegetation to bamboo and rhododendron forest, until eventually climbing out into Arun valley.
 You then follow the glacial river and moraine fields up to Khare at 5000m where we will make your preparations for going onto the Mera glacier and the start of your climb.

-The push to the summit starts with the climb up and over the glacier to Mera La.
-From there you climb higher to the spectacular Mera High camp, perched precariously on a rocky outcrop just beside the glacier.
-You will arrive in time to see the sunset here with the mountains turning orange then red as the light fades.
+From here on you will don your crampons, harnesses and ice axes as you make your way over the glacier to Mera La Camp.
+From here you climb higher to the spectacular Mera High camp, perched precariously on a rocky outcrop just beside the glacier, arriving in time to see the spectacular sunset over the endless mountain range.

-The summit day is a tough grind up the glacier, followed by a short sharp scramble up an ice-wall to the summit of Mera Peak itself.
-Your guide will lay a fixed rope here for your safety.
+The summit day is a tough grind up the glacier, followed by a short sharp scramble up an ice-wall using crampons and ice axe to the summit of Mera Peak itself.
+Your guide will put in a fixed rope and jumar for your safety.